hariveliki/raiffeisen-swisshacks-2025/README.md

 The system will:
 1. Load and index client and product data
-2. Analyze the meeting transcript
+2. Analyze the meeting transcript for behavioral biases
-3. Generate a structured summary
+3. Generate a structured summary with bias insights
-4. Identify unmet needs and recommend products
+4. Identify unmet needs and recommend bias-aware products
-5. Create a comprehensive report
+5. Create a comprehensive report with bias mitigation strategies

-Reports and results are saved in the `output/` directory.
+Reports and results are saved in the `output/` directory.****

-## Output

-The system generates two types of output files:
-1. **JSON analysis file**: Complete analysis results in structured format
-2. **Text report file**: Human-readable report with key sections:
-   - Client's Goals & Questions
-   - Advisor's Analysis & Recommendations
-   - Action Items & Next Steps
-   - Client's Reactions/Concerns
-   - Unmet Financial Needs
-   - Product Recommendations
-   - Suggested Next Steps

 ## Implementation Details

 This system uses:
-- LangChain for agent and chain orchestration
-- OpenAI GPT models for language processing
+- Azure OpenAI GPT models for language processing and analysis
-- FAISS and ChromaDB for vector search and semantic retrieval
+- FAISS for vector search and semantic **retrieval**
-- Chain-of-Thought prompting for emotional analysis
-- Structured summarization with prompt engineering

-## Limitations

-- Real audio transcription requires OpenAI Whisper (not implemented in this prototype)
-- Analysis quality depends on the OpenAI model used (GPT-4 recommended)
-- Simulated data is used when real data files are not available

 ## Future Improvements

-- Implement real-time audio transcription with Whisper
-- Add more sophisticated emotion detection
-- Improve parsing of Excel and Word documents
-- Add a web interface for viewing reports
+- Real-time analysis capabilities
-- Fine-tune models on financial domain data
+- Integration with more financial data sources
+- Multi-language support
-- Add support for multiple languages
+- Custom model fine-tuning for financial domain
-- Implement real-time analysis during meetings